 The settlement includes important reforms to the Wichita Policy Department’s (“WPD”) Gang List/Database policy and practices.
 Below is a summary of reforms and the new WPD policies and procedures:

-Any individual added to the Gang List can appeal their inclusion to the GRO by filling out and submitting a Gang Database Status Appeal request form.
+• Any individual added to the Gang List can appeal their inclusion to the GRO by filling out and submitting a Gang Database Status Appeal request form.
+You can submit the form (a) in person at Wichita City Hall or a WPD Bureau station, (b) by mail to the WPD at City Hall, 455 N. Main, 5th Floor, Wichita, KS 67202, or (c) online by visiting the WPD website (www.wichitapolice.com) or emailing a copy of the completed form to [email protected].
 The WPD will provide the GRO with a copy of the appeal request form.
 The GRO will review the individual’s request and any accompanying documentation, including the WPD’s documentation for why the individual was included on the Gang List.
 The GRO may meet with the individual and/or their legal representative.
-The GRO will then issue a written decision on whether the individual was properly added to the Gang List within 90 days and explain the reasons why.
+The GRO will then issue a written decision on whether the individual was properly added to the Gang List within 120 days of the appeal submission and explain the reasons why.
 If the GRO denies the appeal, the individual may continue to submit an additional appeal every 18 months.

 The above summary does not include every single term or detail of the agreement.
 You can view the original version of Policy 527 here and the full settlement agreement here.